+EERb=Nominal baseline EER (8 for retrofit, 11 for lost opportunity [kBtu/kWh])

+Note that in our savings approach, we used SEER to calculate energy impacts but in our peak demand savings approach we used EER.
+The reason why we did this is because SEER better reflects the average of the EER over the range of operating conditions that would be seen over the course of a year.
+EER is generally calculated using 95 ° outside air temperature which we consider to be representative of the peak condition being estimated.

 Manual J

 The team also collected data to perform Manual J calculations to assist in determining whether Connecticut residential HVAC contractors consistently right-size new units.
 This work was an add-on to the original core project budget, and the analyses proceeded with a limited budget.
 As such, the team performed Manual J analysis only on houses that had an easily determined zonal boundary for the installed system (i.e., 55 out of 92 sites had a separated and defined zone for the installed CAC unit).
 Homes not included in the analysis were those with multiple systems in which zonal boundaries were not easily determined and included an interaction of these multiple systems.